Apple Cup: Series history

-The teams played for the Governor's Trophy starting in 1934.
+Starting in 1934, the teams played for the Governor's Trophy.
 This bronze shield was made by sculptor Dudley Pratt and donated and awarded by Governor Clarence D. Martin, an alumnus of the University of Washington and the namesake of Pullman's Martin Stadium.
 The winners for the years 1934–1939 are etched on the shield.
 The trophy was awarded until at least 1946.